Numerical study of Lagrangian velocity structure functions using acceleration statistics and a spatial-temporal perspective: Conclusions

 To assess statistical aspects of uncertainties related to finite simulation time span, we have considered the mean-squared velocity increment as a double integral of the acceleration autocorrelation, whose properties, including a quick zero-crossing followed by a slow return to zero, are well known.
 This analysis shows that the peak value ($C_0^*$, in Eq.~\eqref{eq:C0_gamma}) of the Kolmogorov-scaled second-order structure function has a strong connection to the Kolmogorov-scaled acceleration variance ($a_0$), which increases with Reynolds number due to intermittency.
 It also appears that, in practice, for the type of forced turbulence considered, a simulation spanning $10~\ktime$ can provide reasonable accuracy for key results including $C_0^*$ in this work.
-With this caveat, it can be seen that our present results suggest some support for an empirical scaling law of $C_0^*\propto \re^{0.2}$, only slightly weaker than $\re^{0.25}$ for the Kolmogorov-scaled acceleration variance, although this result does not rule out the possibility that $C_0^*$ may reach a universal asymptotic value $C_0$ at much higher Reynolds numbers than currently accessible.
+The current data does not clearly distinguish between the viability of power laws (with no asymptotic constancy) and interpolation formulas that assume asymptotic constancy at high Reynolds number.
+However, if asymptotic constancy does occur it will require Reynolds numbers not attainable in the foreseeable future, and the value concerned is likely higher than prior estimates in the literature.